 The International Mission Board (IMB) has a listing of areas to serve internationally.
-Go to https://www.imb.org/ to view those opportunities.
-Click on the "Explore Opportunities" tab to find your role in missions with the IMB.
+Go to www.imb.org/go to view those opportunities to serve short-term, mid-term, or long-term.
+Discover your role in missions with the IMB.